 -Paulo Freire, Pedagogy of the Oppressed (1970)

-Art educators have a multitude of unique ways to approach topics from identity to community to current events impacting students’ lives, and I hope that by drawing upon the work of these theorists, I will be able to create a space for students to process and reflect upon these topics in the classroom.
-I will also draw upon the social justice-focused work of scholars like Dipti Desai to engage with issues impacting students, using art as a means for expression and analysis.
+Art educators have a multitude of unique ways to approach topics from identity to community to current events impacting students’ lives, and I create a space for students to process and reflect upon these topics in the classroom.
+I also draw upon the social justice-focused work of scholars like Dipti Desai to engage with issues impacting students, using art as a means for expression and analysis.
 Art education also presents an opportunity for interdisciplinary learning and collaboration across subjects.
 As an art educator with a background in the sciences, I see a multitude of possibilities for arts integration to strengthen student learning and engagement.
-Art is also a means for teaching literacy, visual and otherwise.
-I believe in incorporating visual literacy into the art curriculum.
-I think visual literacy practices also support cultural literacy and overall educational development for students, all things I hope to center in my future art classroom.

-While I believe that art educators must incorporate studio practices into their classrooms and teach concrete, technical art skills, I also believe that students must have the freedom to be creative and pursue their own unique interests in the art room.
-The process of creating and learning is much more important than the outcome, and I will not place an emphasis on “polished” final projects, particularly in the lower grades.
+The studio practices and concrete skills learned in art class are important, but students also must have the freedom to be creative and pursue their unique interests in the art room.
+The process of creating and learning is much more important than a polished final product.
 There is much to be learned through the act of exploring materials and having a space where students feel comfortable and empowered to take creative risks and try new things.
-The skills that students can learn through artistic exploration - including the Studio Habits of Mind (Develop Craft, Engage & Persist, Envision, Express, Observe, Reflect, Stretch & Explore, Understand Art Worlds) - support their academic and emotional development overall.
-For these reasons, I emphasize student choice within the art classroom to build independence and confidence that will carry beyond the art room.
+The skills that students can learn through artistic exploration support their academic and emotional development overall.
+For these reasons, I emphasize student choice within the art classroom to build independence and confidence that will support their holistic growth.
+Art education offers endless possibilities and opportunities for engaging with students and supporting their growth and development, in the arts and far beyond.